isographlabs/isograph/docs-website/docs/quickstart.md

 ```

 :::note Why is this necessary?
-See [this FAQ item](/docs/faq/#why-does-isograph-not-support-strict-mode/) for an explanation of why this is necessary.
+See [this FAQ item](/docs/faq/#why-does-isograph-not-support-strict-mode/) for an explanation.
 :::

 ## Create a `.babelrc.js`